-There are three on-campus options.
+There are full-time and part-time on-campus options.
 For more information visit the On-campus MSW Program section.

 The off-campus (distance) options are part-time hybrid programs.
 For more information visit the Distance MSW Program section.